Skip to content

 └── formats/

-The workspace plugin.py is a template.
-Copy it into a project when that project needs tuning.
+The workspace plugin.py is a language-neutral template.
+Copy it into a project, inspect that repository, and replace the empty verification skeleton with real project-native commands.
+The adjacent agent guidance explains verification ownership and task authoring; merge it into the project’s root AGENTS.md and keep CLAUDE.md as a shim rather than maintaining two policies.
 Workspace prompt overrides are useful when several repositories in the same project group share the same operating language.

 Do not use project tuning to hide task requirements.
 A task file should still state the actual work, acceptance criteria, and verification expectation.